nmxmxh/master-ovasabi/docs/generated/internal/service/campaign/README.md

 CustomInfo allows extensibility for future or domain-specific needs.
 Used by: All services (future extensibility).

-### EventEmitter
+### DomainOrchestrator

-EventEmitter defines the interface for emitting events.
+DomainOrchestrator is a goroutine managing orchestration for a single campaign.

 ### EventHandlerFunc